remilb/transformer-practice/README.md

-# transformer-practice
+# Monad Transformer Practice

 Trying to grok monad transformers by implementing a few.
+This essentially turned into a partial implementation of the **transformers** package.
+But I did it with my eyes closed!